tacoda/resume/README.md

 **What Skills Do I Have?**

 I have worked with many different languages and paradigms and a variety of web technologies.
 I have worked extensively with Linux systems, as well as several different cloud platforms.
 I am very comfortable working with operational tools, security tools, databases, caches, and other services.

+**What Tools Have I Worked With?**

+I have worked with many different tools, including:

 ---